Dr Emma Bramham

 Student education

-I am currently the Program Leader for the MSc Structural Geology with Geophysics and my key teaching commitments align with the MSc.
-I manage and teach on the Applied Geophysics, Integrated Sub Surface Analysis and Individual Project modules - with the latter involving engaging and working with our our industry collaborators to develop projects for the MSc students to complete each summer.
-I am also involved with student fieldwork and with the supervision of many of the Structural Geology with Geophysics MSc projects.
+I lead and teach ona third year undergraduate module ‘Geothermal Energy: Engineering, Societal and Governance Challenges’, an interdisciplinary module with a student cohort that spans a number of degree courses (including Geology, Sustainabliity and Environmental Management, Environmental Science, Geophysical and Atmospheric Sciences, Environmental and Business and Environmental Geoscience).
+I am also involved with teaching on the MSc Exploration Geophysics course.
+I was previously the Program Leader for the MSc Structural Geology with Geophysics for seven years, during which time my key teaching commitments aligned with the MSc, including teaching modules on Applied Geophysics, Integrated Sub Surface Analysis and leading the Individual Project module - with the latter involving engaging and working with our our industry collaborators to develop projects for the MSc students to complete each summer.
+I am also involved with student fieldwork and with the supervision of UG and MSc projects.

 Research groups and institutes